pitt-cdm/2019spring/plans/lesson-19.md

 Think about groups you've worked in, whether effective or – ahem – less so. <strong>Make two lists, which we might call "dos and don'ts"</strong>: What aspects of group work have helped foster a positive work experience?
 What has led to problems?
 Is there anything groups in this class have done well, that you'd want to continue to do?
 Or to change?
 </div>

+We'll discuss as a class, but not past 11:15 or so, because I want to save time for some small-group collaborative writing.

 ### New Groups!

 <div class="cols-2">